Super Smartphone: Publication

-Viz Media and Manga Plus are publishing chapters of the series in English simultaneously with the Japanese release.
+Viz Media and Manga Plus published chapters of the series in English simultaneously with the Japanese release.

-Volume list
+Volumes

 Reception

 Steven Blackburn from Screen Rant offered praise for the setup of the first chapter, though he was also concerned that the series may not be able to live up to it.

 The series was nominated for the 2022 Next Manga Award in the print manga category.